jquense/yup/README.md

 **Creating new Types**

 Yup schema use the common constructor pattern for modeling inheritance.
 You can use any utility or pattern that works with that pattern.
-The below demonstrates using the es6 class syntax since its less verbose, but you absolutely aren't required to use it.
+The below demonstrates using the ES6 class syntax since it's less verbose, but you absolutely aren't required to use it.

 ```js
 let DateSchema = yup.date;